Arunava5/GeneticSAT/README.md

 1. Arunava Bhattacharjee
 2. Prabal Pratap Singh Chauhan

+(Under the guidance of Dr. Pinaki Mitra, Associate Professor, Department of CSE, IIT Guwahati)

 It uses genetic algorithms to find solutions to SAT instances.
 The clause length is not restricted to any single value, so the problem statement need not necessary  be in k-SAT form.